alphagov/govuk-import-export-prototype/guide/relief-on-donated-noncommercial-goods/charities.markdown

 Nature of the goods | Customs procedure codes
 -|-
-Basic necessities imported from outside the Customs Union | CPC 40 00 C20
+Basic necessities imported from outside the Customs Union | 40 00 C20
-Basic necessities imported from inside Customs Union | CPC 49 00 C20
+Basic necessities imported from inside Customs Union | 49 00 C20
-To be used or sold at charitable events imported from the Special Territories or Customs Union | CPC 49 00 C20 Equipment and office materials imported from outside the Customs Union | CPC 40 00 C20 Equipment and office materials imported from inside the Customs Union | CPC 40 00 C20
+To be used or sold at charitable events imported from the Special Territories or Customs Union | 49 00 C20 Equipment and office materials imported from outside the Customs Union | 40 00 C20 Equipment and office materials imported from inside the Customs Union | 40 00 C20

 ^You can use an agent or freight forwarder if you want to import goods and don’t want to manage the logistics yourself.^